Pooja Jhaveri

-Pooja Jhaveri (born 13 March 1992) is an Indian actress who appears in Telugu, Tamil and Gujarati films.
+Pooja Jhaveri (born 1992/1993) is an Indian actress who appears in Telugu, Tamil and Gujarati films.
 She made her debut with the Telugu film Bham Bolenath in 2015.

 Personal life

-Jhaveri was born into a Gujarati family in a small town near Vapi in Valsad district in southern Gujarat, where she was raised, and later she moved with her family to Mumbai for her studies.
+Jhaveri was born into a Gujarati family in Valsad, Gujarat, where she was raised, and later moved with her family to Mumbai for her studies.

 Career

 Jhaveri started her acting career in Telugu film industry with film Bham Bolenath in 2015, and then appeared in films like Right Right, a remake of Malayalam film Ordinary.
 She also appeared in Tamil films Thodari and Rukkumani Vandi Varudhu.
 Her latest Telugu film, Bangaru Bullodu released on 23 January 2021.